|

 says.
 Part of the proof of

-brothers in the Lord.
-I
+and their brothers in the Lord.
+As

 To the degree we give ourselves to the Lord, will be the degree in